In cricket-crazy Kashmir, the India-Pakistan World Cup clash tests emotions

 There are many youngsters like high-school student Sameer Farooq, 17, who face challenges and hardships to keep their passion going for the game.

-Every day Farooq, from Sursyar village in the central district of Budgam, makes a three-hour round-trip to practise in Srinagar, which has better facilities.
-The round-trip costs $2.60; a big expense for his family, as his father earns just $9 a day as a labourer.
+Every day Farooq, from Sursyar village in the central district of Budgam, makes a three-hour round trip to practise in Srinagar, which has better facilities.
+The round trip costs $2.60; a big expense for his family, as his father earns just $9 a day as a labourer.

 “My family is poor and I [often] can’t afford to travel for cricket training or buy a kit.
 But I am very passionate and believe that good players emerge from small homes,” said Farooq, whose favourite cricketer is Indian star Virat Kohli.